CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/EVPN.md

 ## <h>nv set evpn multihoming ead-evi-route rx</h>

 Configures the switch to advertise type-1/EAD (Ethernet Auto-discovery) routes as EAD-per-EVI (Ethernet Auto-discovery per EVPN instance) routes for EVPN multihoming at the receiving end.
+You can specify `enabled` or `disabled`.
+The default setting is `enabled`.

 {{%notice note%}}
-Some third-party switch vendors do not advertise EAD-per-EVI routes; they only advertise EAD-per-ES routes.
+- Some third-party switch vendors do not advertise EAD-per-EVI routes; they only advertise EAD-per-ES routes.
 To interoperate with these vendors, you need to disable EAD-per-EVI route advertisements.
-The default setting is `on`.
+- In Cumulus Linux 5.14 and earlier, you specify `on` or `off` instead of `enabled` or `disabled`.
 {{%/notice%}}

 ### Version History